pingcap/docs/tiup/tiup-component-cluster-deploy.md

 ### -p, --password

 - Specifies the password used to connect to the target machine.
-Do not use it with `-i/--identity_file` at the same time.
+Do not use this option with `-i/--identity_file` at the same time.
 - Data type: `BOOLEAN`
 - Default: false